Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Main results

 More generally, the same simplification (\ref{16}) of (\ref{15}) also applies to cases where either $\rho_{mn}^{k,l}$ or $A_{nm}^{l,k}$ vanishes whenever $m\not=n$ and $E_m^0=E_n^0$ (degeneracies).
 We also recall that similar restrictions as below (\ref{9}) are understood to apply to the sums in (\ref{15}) and (\ref{16}).

-Before providing the quantitative analytical details of the above prediction, let us briefly motivate it by means of a somewhat oversimplified heuristic argument.
+Before providing the quantitative analytical details of the above prediction, let us mention a non-rigorous argument of how the emergence of such a result may be intuitively understood:

 Indicating the average over all times $t\geq 0$ by $\langle \,\cdot\,\rangle_{\!\infty}$, we can conclude that $\langle e^{i(E_n^0-E_m^0)t} \rangle_{\!\infty}$ equals unity if $E_m^0=E_n^0$ and zero otherwise.
 Together with (\ref{13}) and (\ref{15}) it follows that $\langle f_{\nu}(t)\rangle_{\!\infty} = \bar f_\nu$.
 Moreover, for sufficiently large systems, the number of summands on the right-hand side of (\ref{13}) may be expected to become very large.
-(In view of the restrictions mentioned below Eq.~(\ref{9}), this is in fact not really obvious, and sometimes actually wrong).
-The key point now consists in the heuristic conjecture that this large number of summands in (\ref{13}) entails some kind of ``dephasing effect'', at least for generic time points $t$ (after initial transients have died out, and apart from the well-known, very rare but unavoidable quantum revivals), with the result that all the summands with $E_m^0\not=E_n^0$ effectively cancel each other in sufficiently good approximation.
+Incidentally, in view of the restrictions mentioned below Eq.~(\ref{9}), a more rigorous justification of this argument for any single $\nu$ may be difficult.
+Taking it for granted nevertheless, the key point now consists in the heuristic conjecture that this large number of summands in (\ref{13}) entails some kind of ``dephasing effect'', with the result that all the summands with $E_m^0\not=E_n^0$ effectively cancel each other in sufficiently good approximation.
 As a consequence, every $f_\nu(t)$ in (\ref{13}) is conjectured to stay near its time average (\ref{15}), and hence the expectation values (\ref{12}) to stay near $\Att$ from (\ref{14}).

-Next we turn to a more rigorous foundation of this oversimplified argument.
+Next we turn to a more rigorous foundation of our prediction.
 In doing so, we proceed in three steps.
 First, the two most important quantities appearing in our main analytical result are introduced.
 Next, the analytical result itself is presented and discussed.
 Finally, the actual derivation of the result is provided in Appendix \ref{app1}.

 For an instructive numerical illustration of those general predictions, we refer to Sec.~\ref{s35}.